-THE LINYANTI To the north-east of the Okavango Delta, Botswana shares a border with a stretch of Namibia known as the Caprivi Strip.
-On the Botswana side of the border - a line marked by the meandering Linyanti River - lie the Linyanti Concession and the well-known Chobe National Park.
+To the north-east of the Okavango Delta, Botswana shares a border with a stretch of Namibia known as the Caprivi Strip.
+On the Botswana side of the border - a line marked by the meandering Linyanti River - lie the Selinda and Linyanti Concessions and the well-known Chobe National Park.

 The area is unique in several ways: the Savute Channel, once dry and now a flowing river; the Selinda Spillway, a channel that links the Okavango and Linyanti systems; the productive Linyanti Marsh; and extensive mopane woodlands.

 These four features, together with the many varied habitats within these areas - marshes, waterways, riverine forests, dry woodlands and grasslands - harbour one of the densest dryseason concentrations of elephant in Africa, one of the main attractions for travellers to northern Botswana.
 There are also significant concentrations of predators however, from large prides of lion, to the critically endangered wild dog, as well as leopard, spotted hyaena and cheetah.
 Its vast expanse also provides refuge for specialised antelope such as roan and sable.
 In short, it is one of Botswana's most important and expansive wildlife areas with natural migrations by species such as elephant and zebra taking place over long distances.

 The prolific and diverse wildlife and spectacular scenery together form a wonderful contrast to the Okavango; in many ways, it is an essential complement to it.
 Adding this area to a Botswana itinerary makes for a varied and balanced experience of the country.

-CAMPS IN THE LINYANTI

-LINYANTI MARSH Kings Pool DumaTau SAVUTE CHANNEL Savuti

-LINYANTI CONCESSION

-SAVUTE MARSH

-Linyanti Concession
+Selinda Concession

-121 ooo hectares (299 ooo acres); borders Chobe National Park's western boundary; comprises mopane woodland, riverine forest and floodplain.
-It is bisected by an ancient watercourse: the now-flowing Savute Channel, currently a year-round water source.

-Camp Categories

-Collection

-🔾 Premier  🔵 C

-🔵 Classic  🔘 Adventures
+135 ooo hectare (333 ooo acres); woodland and forest mosaics and extensive floodplains and permanent Zibadianja Lagoon (source of the Savute Channel) where elephant dominate in the dry winter months.

 Kings Pool

 This stylish camp, named for Scandinavian royalty, overlooks the oxbow-shaped Kings Pool Lagoon.
-The lounge and dining areas are set on expansive decks that echo the natural spaces, and there is a pool and an open-air 'kgotla' (boma) for fine evening dining under the stars.
+The lounge and dining areas are set on expansive decks that echo the natural spaces, and there is a pool, gym and an open-air 'kgotla' (boma) for fine evening dining under the stars.
 End the day with sundowners on the elegant, colonial-style Queen Sylvia as she cruises down the Linyanti River.

-Highlights

-The area around Kings Pool is home to large elephant herds that traverse the

-area - especially in the winter months - together with wildebeest, zebra, giraffe, waterbuck, steenbok, warthog and roan.
+The area around Kings Pool is home to large elephant herds that traverse the area - especially in the winter months - together with wildebeest, zebra, giraffe, waterbuck, steenbok, warthog and roan.
 Predators such as lion, leopard, spotted hyaena and wild dog all follow.
 Two hides, one with the water at eyelevel, are perfect places to spend your siesta: elephant feet and trunks almost within touching distance.

 Historic safari base in the middle of Africa's highest density of elephants.

-Kings Pool at a Glance Category: Premier 9 Tents (including 1 Family Suite): Well-appointed canvas and thatch; large en-suite bedroom and lounge; veranda with private plunge pool; sala; outdoor shower Experiences: Day and night game drives • Guided walks (on request) • Unique sunken hide • Barge cruises along the Linyanti River • Catch-and-release fishing (seasonal)
+Zarafa Camp

+Zarafa Camp is where extreme green blends seamlessly with flowing canvas and opulent luxury, the "campaign-style" furnishings of the tents and main area evoking that traditional safari ambiance.
+Lounge and dining facilities are under canvas or on the full-length deck, shaded by giant broad-leafed trees and fronting onto the idyllic Zibadianja Lagoon.
+The camp is run completely on solar power.

+A blend of luxurious old-style expeditionary safari with 21st-century eco-consciousness.

+The area is dominated by a vast grassy floodplain, interrupted by slightly elevated palm islands and winding waterways that in the dry season attract a wide range of plains game - like kudu, tsessebe, zebra and giraffe - seeking to quench their thirst.
+Huge herds of elephant stay close to the permanent waters of the Lagoon during this time.
+Top predators are lion and spotted hyaena, together with regularly seen wild dog and even cheetah.
+All are complemented by varied and notable birdlife.

+DumaTau